william-sy/esphome-growatt/README.md

 # esphome-growatt

-Setting up a growatt inverter into esphome trough modbus
+This repo will help you manage your Growatt inverter trough modbus.